ukijs/uki/docs/installation.md

 ```

 ## In Node.js
-Of course, it doesn't make a ton of sense to use `uki.jj` outside of the
+Of course, it doesn't make a ton of sense to use `uki.js` outside of the
 browser, but I realize it can still be important for testing purposes, etc. This
 *should* also work, but, like bundle tool hell, use at your own risk: